U.S. indicts Venezuela's Maduro, a political foe, for 'narco-terrorism'

 Maduro is already under U.S. sanctions and has been the target of a U.S. effort aimed at pushing him from power.
 He took office in 2013 after the death of his mentor President Hugo Chavez, a staunch U.S. foe.

 Other Venezuelan officials whose indictments were announced on Thursday include Defense Minister Vladimir Padrino Lopez, senior socialist leader Diosdado Cabello and the chief justice of the country’s supreme court, Maikel Jose Moreno Perez, 54, who was charged with money laundering.
+The U.S. government is offering $10 million for information leading to Cabello’s arrest.

 The United States and dozens of other countries have recognized opposition leader Juan Guaido as the country’s legitimate president.
 But Maduro has remained in power, backed by the country’s military and by Russia, China and Cuba.